worldofmarcus/project-portfolio-3/README.md

 In the top of the page there is also a 'Run Program' button that the user can use to reload the application if needed.

 ## Data Model
 To store all data in the application I made a choice to use [Google Sheets](https://www.google.co.uk/sheets/about/).
-All data in the application retrievs and sends data to to the Google Sheet and the workbook includes 1 worksheet.
+All data in the application is being sent and retrieved from the Google Sheet.

 * Name of workbook: *music collection*
 * Name of worksheet: *collection*